gohugoio/hugo/content/en/showcase/aether/index.md

 title: Aether
 date: 2020-02-26

-description: "Aether is a peer-to-peer network that hosts self-moderating online-communities."
+description: "Showcase: \"Hugo is not just a static site generator for us, it's the core framework at the heart of our entire web front-end.\""

 # The URL to the site on the internet.
 siteURL: https://getaether.net